agathis-project/agathis-project/AP-8/AP-8.md

 ###1.
 What is AP?

 - AP stands for **Agathis Proposal**.
-An AP is a document providing information or describing a development feature, a process or an environment for the Agathis Project.
+An AP is a document describes a development feature, a process or an environment for the Agathis Project.

-- The AP is developed and maintained as text file written in github flavoured markdown with attachments files as needed.
+- AP is developed and maintained as text file written in github flavoured markdown with attachments files as needed.

 ### 2. AP Types

-- **HW (Hardware Development)** describes the development of a hardware feature(mechanical included) for the Agathis Project.
+- **HW (Hardware Development)** describes a hardware feature.

-- **SW (Software Development)** describes the development of a software feature(firmware included) for the Agathis Project.
+- **SW (Software Development)** describes a software feature.

-- **Process** describes a process within Agathis Project community with the purpose of increasing development productivity and quality of communication.

-- **Informational** provides general guidelines or information to the Agathis Project community (not a feature) with the goals of improved communications and creative productivity; standards derived from development APs fall under this type.
+- **Process** formalize how to do things around with increased efficiency.

+- **Informational** capture information worth documenting.

-### 3. The Workflow of Agathis Proposals
+### 3. AP Workflows

-- Following workflows are identified:
+- Following workflows are identified
-  - Informational and Process AP Workflow
+  - **Informational and Process AP Workflow** - described herein.
-  - HW Development Workflow
-  - SW Development Workflow

-- This document convers only the first workflow, whereas the other workflows are convered by dedicated APs.
+  - **HW Development Workflow** - documented in a separate AP.
+  - **SW Development Workflow** - documented in a separate AP.

+***

-**Informational and Process AP Workflow:**
+#### Informational and Process AP Workflow:

 ![AP Workflow](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8-1.png)

-1. The AP process begins with a new idea.

-  - Keep the AP focused.
-If in doubt, split AP into several well-focused ones.

-  - Each AP have an author: someone who writes the AP using the proper style and format, leads the discussions and builds community consensus around the idea.

-2. Author get an AP number and a folder in the agathis-project repo.

-3. Author sets the AP state to Idea.

-4. Author last commmit before the review request should call "Idea Review" in the first line.

-5. Author open an issue titled **AP-?
-Idea Review Request** and identify the
-   @arbiters in the body of the issue.

-6. Agathis Project admin team release an anouncement about this review being open to increase community awareness.

-7. Comments to the review are collected.

-8. Author fixes and reconciles all review findings.

-9. Author request approval with issue titled **AP-?
-Idea Approval Request**

-10. Arbiters review fixes and reconciliations then comment issue with APPROVED or REJECTED; all arbiters shall respond; simple majority needed to pass the review.

-  - If Idea is not approved, then change the AP state to **Rejected**.

-  - If Idea is approved, then change the AP state to **Draft**.

-11. Author works to elaborates the idea to the draft completion.

-12. Author last commmit before the review request should call "Draft Review" in the first line.

-13. Author open an issue titled **AP-?
-Draft Review Request** and identify the
-   @arbiters in the body of the issue.

-14. The arbiters release an anouncement about this review open to increase community awareness.

-15. Comments to the review are collected.

-16. Author fixes and reconciles all review findings.

-17. Author request approval with issue titled **AP-?
-Draft Approval Request**

-18. Arbiters review fixes and reconciliations then comment issue with APPROVED or REJECTED; all arbiters shall respond; simple majority needed to pass the review.

-  - If Draft is not approved, then change the AP state to **Rejected**.

-  - If Draft is approved, then change the AP state to **Release**.

-19. As the AP is used by the community, issues start to accumulate.
-  Any member may ask for an **AP-?
-Release Review Request** with an issue when needed; call the @arbiters in the body of the issue.

-20. The arbiters decide about the review by either:
-  - replacing **Request** with **IN PROGRESS** in the title and release a community anouncement.
-  - replacing **Request** with **REJECTED** in the title and closing the review request issue it with an argument.

-21. Author change the state of the AP to **Draft** then fixes and reconciles all accumulated issues and new comments.

-22. Author request approval with issue titled **AP-?
-Draft Approval Request**

-23. Arbiters review fixes and reconciliations then comment issue with APPROVED or REJECTED; all arbiters shall respond; simple majority needed to pass the review.

-  - If Release is not approved, then change the AP state to **Rejected**.

-  - If Release is approved, then change the AP state to **Released**.
+1. There is an author with an idea:
+  - to engage the Agathis Project, the author should get a number:
+	- name the title of the idea.
+	- describe the idea as an *Abstract* chapter.
+	- provide the AP admin with the title and the abstract and ask for a number.
+	- AP admin provides a number, AP folder and document template.

+2. Prepare the idea for review:
+	- the author forks the template and add content to the first two chapters:
+		- Abstract
+		- Rationale
+	- add any supporting files.
+	- pick a name from AP-10 Repository Names as repo field in the AP preamble.

+3. Review the idea with AP community:
+    - create a pull request.
+	- follow the **AP-9 AP Review Process**
+	- stop here if the idea is rejected; may go back and change the description of the idea and try later another review.

+4. Enter the draft state:
+    - if review passed, the admin completes the github merge of AP document and included attachments.
+	- admin creates a repo with the name in the AP preamble and assign the appropriate access for the AP author.
+	- admin updates the state in the AP doc and **AP-0 Agathis Proposals Index** to **Draft**

+5. Work on the draft:
+	- Author works on Draft

+6. Review the draft with AP community:
+	- create a review request issue.
+	- follow the **AP-9 AP Review Process**
+	- stop here if the draft is rejected; may go back and change the draft and try later another review.

+4. Enter the released state:
+    - if review passed:
+		- author updates the state in the APD doc preamble to **Released** and - this must be the last change since the AP passed the review.
+		- admin updates the state in **AP-0 Agathis Proposals Index** to **Released**
+		- admin fills in the commit link (verifies first the AP doc	state is update)
+		- the admin must now lockout any updates to the master.
+		- any post release changes of the AP (the document or any attachment) must start with creating a fork and updating the AP doc state to "Draft".

+5. Review the issues with AP community

 ### 4. AP Structure

 - **Title**